6 Steps to Stop Yourself from Enabling Grown Children

 The Difference between Helping and Enabling

-The first priority is to recognize the difference between helping and enabling.
+The first priority is to recognize the difference between helping and enabling your grown child.
 When an adult child is usually able to make good decisions and handle crises on their own, a call for help reflects a need for exactly that—help.

 But when an adult child rarely makes wise choices, or becomes mired in an addiction, they will want you to bail them out of every tight spot.
 Repeating the same basic scenario over and over means you are enabling them to continue dysfunctional behaviors.